travis-ci/docs-travis-ci-com/user/languages/groovy.md

 ### Ant Dependency Management

-Because there is no single standard way of installing project dependencies with Ant, Travis CI Groovy builder does not have any default for it.
-You need to specify the exact commend to run using `install:` key in your `.travis.yml`, for example:
+Because there is no single standard way of installing project dependencies with Ant you need to specify a custom command using the `install:` key in your `.travis.yml`:

 ```yaml
 language: groovy